BoiseCodeWorks/codeworks-fs-student-guide/src/vocab/README.md

 ## HTML

-**HTML**: (Hyper Text Markdown Language) a standardized system for tagging text files to achieve font, color, graphic, and hyperlink effects on World Wide Web pages.
+**HTML**: (Hyper Text Markup Language) a standardized system for tagging text files to achieve font, color, graphic, and hyperlink effects on World Wide Web pages.

 **Elements**: HTML elements are the building blocks of a HTML page.
 An HTML element is defined by a start tag, some content, and an end tag (\<tagname>content goes here \<tagname>)
 **\<html>**